5 Tips to Land Your Dream Nursing Job

 Nursing is all about selling yourself.
 Everyone around you will most likely have the same credentials, so what sets you aside from the hundreds of other applicants?
 Take initiative and hand out your portfolios as soon as you get your RN license.
 Go to career fairs, hospital units you’ve done clinicals at, or even hospitals you’re interested in working at and hand them to the nursing managers.
 Meeting managers face to face can keep you on their radar so be proactive!

 4. Get certified!

 I highly recommend investing in your future while you’re in nursing school and getting those certifications to put on your resume (you’ll thank yourself later down the road!).
 ACLS, BLS, and PALS are the common ones that I’ve personally been told looks great on my resume when applying for jobs.
 The Stroke and IV certifications are also good ones to have.
 If you want to pursue a specialty like L&D or NICU, there are Fetal Heart Rate monitoring or Neonatal Resuscitation certifications as well.
 Just do your research, get certified, and make yourself stand out from the crowd.

 5. Utilize your resources

-Definitely use your resources with SMU, whether it’s for resume building or interview prepping.
+Definitely use your resources with SMU, whether it’s for resume building or interview prep.
 PREPARATION is pivotal!
 I cannot emphasize this enough.
-Ensuring you have a great resume is only half the battle — the nerve wracking but exciting part is the interview!
+Ensuring you have a great resume is only half the battle — the nerve-wracking but exciting part is the interview!
 I was fortunate to have my amazing friend, who is also a nurse and SMU alumni (shout out to Annie Le!) provide me honest feedback so I knew what my weaknesses and strengths were.
 I found this to be extremely helpful and a huge contributing factor to how I landed my dream job!